 - c.
-Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by New Hampshire law; - d.
-Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent (In NH, the age is 16 unless two parties are legally married.
-A teenager under 13 cannot consent to any sexual contact.
-Between 13 and 16 may consent when their partner is less than four years older than they are). - 4.
+Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by New Hampshire law. - d.
+Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent (In NH, the age is 16, refer to applicable statues for further details). - 4.
 Dating Violence: Violence on the basis of sex committed by a person who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - i.
-The existence of such a relationship shall be determined based on the Complainants statement and with consideration of the length/type of relationship and the frequency of interaction between the persons involved in the relationship. - 1.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length/type of relationship and the frequency of interaction between the persons involved in the relationship. - 1.
 Dating violence includes, but is not limited to, sexual or physical abuse or threat of such abuse. - 2.
 Dating violence does not include acts covered under the definition of domestic violence. - 5.
-Domestic Violence: Felony or misdemeanor crimes committed on the basis of sex committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, or by a person who is or has been cohabitating with the Complainant as a spouse or intimate partner or by a person similarly situated to a spouse under the domestic or family violence laws of the state of New Hampshire or by any other person against an adult of youth Complainant who is protected from that person's acts under domestic or family violence laws of the state of New Hampshire. - 6.
+Domestic Violence: Felony or misdemeanor crimes committed on the basis of sex committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, or by a person who is or has been cohabitating with the Complainant as a spouse or intimate partner, or by a person similarly situated to a spouse under the domestic or family violence laws of the state of New Hampshire, or by any other person against an adult of youth Complainant who is protected from that person's acts under domestic or family violence laws of the state of New Hampshire. - 6.
 Stalking: Engaging in a course of conduct on the basis of sex directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.
-For the purposes of this
+For the purposes of this definition, course of conduct means two or more acts including but not limited to acts in which the Respondent directly, indirectly, or through third parties by any action, method, device, or other means follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property.
+Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant.
+Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling. - C. Sexual Misconduct is defined under NH RSA 188-H as all forms of sexual harassment under Title IX, Title VII or State law and any other incident of sexual violence, gender-based violence, or violence based on sexual orientation or gender identity or expression. - 1.
+Sexual Exploitation is an individual taking non-consensual or abusive sexual advantage of another for their own benefit or for the benefit of anyone other than the person being exploited that does not

-For the purposes of this policy, violence is defined as intentionally or recklessly causing physical, emotional, or psychological harm.
+&lt;sup>6 For the purposes of this policy, violence is defined as intentionally or recklessly causing physical, emotional, or psychological harm.
 Legitimate use of violence in self-defense is not chargeable under this policy if the purpose if safety, not harm.
 Consensual use of violence, such as in kink relationships, would also not meet this definition, in most circumstances.

-To categorize an incident as domestic violence, the relationship between the Respondent and Complainant must be more than just two people living together as roommates.
+&lt;sup>7 To categorize an incident as domestic violence, the relationship between the Respondent and Complainant must be more than just two people living together as roommates.
 The people cohabitating must be current or former spouses or have an intimate relationship.